Last updated 03-12-2022

 - Never offline again.
 A good cloud hosting company has virtualized its complete infrastructure and constructed it fully redundant.
 This means that for every crucial part at least one backup part is running on a different server so, thanks to good configurations, a cloud environment will almost never go offline.

 - For a VPC you need more IT knowledge to get the most out of it and it’s is more expensive than a VPS.
-The biggest disadvantage with a virtual private cloud is the potential security risk.
+However, the biggest disadvantage with a virtual private cloud is the potential security risk.
 Not everyone has the knowledge and expertise to set up a VPC in a safe way.
 Therefore, look for a cloud host with the highest quality data centers and hardware to minimize this risk.

 Ask yourself the following questions: what is the objective?
 What am I going to use it for?
 How does it help my business?
 How am I going to set it up?
 Do I have enough knowledge to manage this myself?